 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Warsaw air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Warsaw is currently 2.8 times the WHO annual air quality guideline value

 Good 46 US AQI

 |Saturday, Oct 1|

 Moderate 62 US AQI

 Good 37 US AQI